 A Primer on How to Calculate Earnings Per Share

 If you want to compare stocks between different publicly-held companies, it's helpful to know how to calculate a metric called earnings per share (EPS).
 One of the challenges in evaluating stocks is establishing an “apples to apples” comparison between two dissimilar companies.
 Using EPS allows for a meaningful comparison that can help you make more informed investment decisions.

 Comparing Stock Prices

-Simply comparing the price of two stocks means nothing, and you can find out more about why in the article “Why Per-Share Price is Not Important."
+Simply comparing the price of two stocks means nothing.
 Similarly, comparing the earnings of one company to another really doesn’t make sense, either, because using the raw numbers ignores the fact that the two companies undoubtedly have a different number of outstanding shares, among other differences.

 Determining Earnings Per Share

 Using the example above, Company A had earnings of $100 and 10 shares outstanding, which equals an EPS of 10 ($100 / 10 = 10).
 Company B had earnings of $100 and 50 shares outstanding, which equals an EPS of 2 ($100 / 50 = 2).

 The EPS helps when comparing one company to another, assuming they are in the same industry, but it doesn’t tell you whether it’s a good stock to buy or what the market thinks of it.
 For that information, you need to examine some of the company's financial ratios, market news, and other information.

 Types of EPS Numbers

 Before calculating the earnings per share, it's important to note that this equation doesn't just refer to one figure.
 Rather, analysts often use three types of EPS numbers: